 All images © Heinz MACK / ADAGP, Paris, 2016, courtesy Galerie Perrotin

 Tell us what you think

-The Blog is about art, architecture, gardens, books, design and anything else that currently interests us which we think might interest you
+The Blog is about art, architecture, books, design and gardens, and anything else that currently interests us that we think might interest you.

-The publishers of The Blog insist that all images supplied for publication in our posts are cleared for that use before being sent to us.
-Whether pictures are sent to us as email attachments or made available as downloadable files, any responsibility for fees which may, under any circumstances, fall due, must be borne by the source supplier
+The Blog’s publishers insist that all images supplied for publication in our posts are cleared for that use before being sent to us.
+Whether pictures are sent to us as email attachments or made available as downloadable files, any responsibility for fees that may, under any circumstances whatsoever, fall due, must be borne by the source supplier